quaffle51/Getting-and-Cleaning-Data/README.md

     </tr>
 </table>

-The following R code then combines the test and training data and stores the column headings from the features file:
+The following R code then combines the test and training data and stores the column headings from the second column of the features file:
 ```
 col_headings            <- t(as.character(features$V2))
 x_train_test            <- rbind_list(X_train,X_test)